conventional-commits/conventionalcommits.org/content/v1.0.0/index.md

 ## Tooling for Conventional Commits

 * [fastlane-plugin](https://github.com/xotahal/fastlane-plugin-semantic_release): follows the specification to manage versions and generate a changelog automatically
+* [commitizen/cz-cli](https://github.com/commitizen/cz-cli): A Node.js tool to create commit messages following the Conventional Commits specs.
+* [commitizen-tools/commitizen](https://github.com/commitizen-tools/commitizen): A tool written in Python to create commiting rules for projects, auto bump versions and auto changelog generation.
 * [php-commitizen](https://github.com/damianopetrungaro/php-commitizen): A PHP tool built to create commit messages following the Conventional Commits specs.
 Configurable and usable for PHP projects as a composer dependency or usable globally for non-PHP projects.
+* [commitlint](https://github.com/conventional-changelog/commitlint): A linter to check that your commit messages meet the Conventional Commits format.
+* [gitlint](https://github.com/jorisroovers/gitlint): Git commit message linter written in Python, which can be configured to [enforce Conventional Commits format](https://jorisroovers.com/gitlint/contrib_rules/#ct1-contrib-title-conventional-commits).
 * [conform](https://github.com/autonomy/conform): a tool that can be used to enforce policies on git repositories, including Conventional Commits.
 * [standard-version](https://github.com/conventional-changelog/standard-version): Automatic versioning and CHANGELOG management, using GitHub's new squash button and the recommended Conventional Commits workflow.
 * [Conventional Commit](https://github.com/lppedd/idea-conventional-commit): provides extensible context and template-based completion, and inspections, for Conventional Commits inside the VCS Commit dialog.
 Available for all [JetBrains IDEs](https://www.jetbrains.com/).
 * [Git Commit Template](https://plugins.jetbrains.com/plugin/9861-git-commit-template): Add Conventional Commits support to [JetBrains Editors](https://www.jetbrains.com/) (IntelliJ IDEA, PyCharm, PhpStorm...).
 * [commitsar](https://github.com/commitsar-app/commitsar): Go tool for checking if commits on branch are Conventional Commits compliant.
 Comes with Docker image for CI uses.
 * [semantic-release](https://github.com/semantic-release/semantic-release): A tool that automates the whole package release workflow including: determining the next version number, generating the release notes and publishing the package.
+* [python-semantic-release](https://github.com/relekang/python-semantic-release): Automatic semantic versioning for Python projects.
+This is a Python implementation of the [semantic-release](https://github.com/semantic-release/semantic-release) for Node.js.
 * [VSCode Conventional Commits](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits): Add Conventional Commits supports for VSCode.
 * [Pyhist](https://github.com/jgoodman8/pyhist): A Python utility to automagically update the package version from the git history and generate the Changelog.